What should you do when your audience wants more?

 But before you overhaul your format or double your workload, ask yourself this… Do I actually have the capacity to create longer episodes on a regular basis?

-If the honest answer is “no,” the kindest thing you can do for yourself (and your show) is to keep doing what you’re doing.
+If the honest answer is “no,” the best thing you can do for yourself (and your show) is to leave things as they are.

-Consistency is the most important ingredient in building a successful podcast.
+Consistency is the most important factor in building a successful podcast.

 So if longer episodes put that at risk, don’t do it.